 We offer a wide range of different programmes, including short-term and summer programmes, semester and academic year exchange programmes, full-time degree programmes, international Bachelor´s and Master’s programmes and preparatory programmes, as well as a careers service for international students.

 Fulda University is one of the most research-oriented universities of applied sciences in Germany.
 Research is carried out in three main areas: "health care, nutrition, food", "interculturality and social sustainability" and "computer science and systems technology".

-The University's Careers Service helps international students and alumni develop successful job search strategies and achieve their career goals.
+The Careers Service exists to help all international students and alumni of Fulda University to develop successful job search strategies and to reach their career goals.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

 It's exciting, but not easy to start your studies in a different country!
 In order to make your transition to student life easier, we recommend that new international students take part in our Buddy Programme, run by the International Office.

 Many students choose to share accommodation with other German and international students in a public or private hall of residence.